Montreal Diocesan Theological College

 Montreal Diocesan Theological College (known as Montreal Dio) is a theological seminary of the Anglican Church of Canada.
-It offers the Master of Divinity, Diploma in Ministry, Bachelor of Theology, and Master of Sacred Theology (S.T.M.) to candidates for ordination and other students, from Anglican and non-Anglican traditions.
+It offers the Master of Divinity, Diploma in Ministry, to candidates for ordination and other students, from Anglican, United Church, and other traditions.
 It also offers a distance education program, the Reading and Tutorial Course in Theology, leading to the Licentiate in Theology.

+Architecture

 Andrew Taylor designed the former Montreal Diocesan Theological College building at University Street near Milton Street, 1895–96, mostly funded by the philanthropist Andrew Frederick Gault.